 - Find a salvaged metal gate and hang it on the wall to replicate the look of an antique iron bed.
 Leave it in its distressed state or paint it to coordinate with your bedroom’s color scheme.

 10. Layer With Sumptuous Bedding

 Build your luxurious bed linens by starting with a mattress pad and the best quality sheets you can afford.
 Choose from pure cotton, linen, cotton-poly blends, or microfiber depending on your preference and budget.

 Layer on a lofty down comforter with fill weight suitable for year-round use.
 If you don’t want to bother with a comforter/duvet cover combination, purchase a stand-alone decorative comforter in a solid color or pattern.
 In colder climates, you may need a secondary blanket between the sheets and the comforter.
 The result will be a sumptuous bed you can’t wait to crawl into.

-11. Layered Lighting
+11. Design Great Mood Lighting

 If you are going to all the trouble to create a comfortable and stylish bedroom don’t you dare skimp on lighting.
 Subtle lighting layers will add the right touch to your relaxing boudoir.
 Start with general illumination such as a gorgeous chandelier positioned above your bed.

 Bedside sconces or table lamps provide targeted task lighting for reading or computer work.
 Accent lighting can set the mood.
 For instance, consider installing dimmers on your overhead fixtures to soften the room's appearance and create a peaceful feel.

 Choosing artwork for your bedroom may seem like a daunting task but we’re here to tell you it’s really a piece of cake.
 Pick the wall spaces where you would like to display artwork.
 Measure those areas before you go shopping to ensure the artwork is on the right scale for the space.
 Use artwork to add color to a dark or monochromatic color palette.